greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/datatype-pseudo.html.md

 ```

-For information about the function `gptext.index()`, see the Tanzu Greenplum Text documentation.
+For information about the function `gptext.index()`, see the VMware Greenplum Text documentation.